El Paso County Express Consent Hearing Guide

 How to Prepare

-• Gather Evidence: Collect any evidence that supports your case, such as witness statements, video footage (if available), or documentation that challenges the accuracy of the breath or blood test.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or photos.

 Possible Outcomes

-• Suspension Upheld: If the hearing officer finds sufficient evidence to support the suspension, your license will be suspended.
+• Suspension Upheld: If the hearing officer finds that the DMV has met its burden of proof, your license suspension will be upheld.

-• Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, the suspension will be overturned, and your license will be reinstated.
+• Suspension Overturned: If the hearing officer finds that the DMV has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be reinstated.

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license.

-• IID Requirement: Often, obtaining a restricted license requires the installation of an Ignition Interlock Device (IID) in your vehicle.
+• IID Requirement: Often, a restricted license requires the installation of an Ignition Interlock Device (IID) in your vehicle.

 Getting Your License Back